leanderpfeiffer/leanderpfeiffer/README.md

 ### Hello World, I’m Leander

+I’m a Master student in mechanical engineering and aerospace in a double degree programm between the Royal Institute of Technology (KTH) and the Technical University of Munich.
-I’m currently writing my Baechlors Thesis about Semantic Web Technology in the context of Multi Agent Manufacturing.
+My background is in mechanical engineering with a focus on automation and information systems.
+My Bachelors Thesis was about Semantic Web Technology in the context of Multi Agent Manufacturing.
 Besides that, I also work doing Web-development, mostly in React.

 Feel free to contact me...